bryanwb/chef-hackday/Planning.md

       * Vagrant
       * toft
       * foodcritic
+      * The missing tool, KVM wrapper that use Libvirt interface
+    * Who is working on this in the Chef community?
+      * David Calavera
+      * SNS
+      *
+    * explain how current approaches use chef_handler to execute at end of chef-run, then execute tests at end
+    * Talk briefly about Aruba (does something similar exist for minitest?)
     * Have atomic-penguin talk about gitlab cookbook and introduce parts of the cookbook
-    *
+    * Talk about how we could use outside-in testing w/ gitlab
 * Break into groups for 3 hours, after 3 hours make people switch groups.
 Ask who can lead the respective groups
   * Cucumber
   * Minitest
   * Vagrant
   * toft
     * Chefspec
-* When switch happens, team nominates one or several people to debrief n00bs
+* When switch happens, team nominates one or several people to stay behind and debrief n00bs
 * Wrap-up - Someone from each group shows off their progress and describe challenges, will all be documented in wiki